davidtys/ruby_curate_tumblr/README.md

 ### v1.0.5 ###
 * Stop if Tumblr error "Not Authorized" (bad oauth)
-* Better errors messages if problem with directories or config file
+* Better error messages if problem with directories or config file

 ### Installation